plomino/PlominoDoc/docs/features.rst

 Specific CSS or JS
 ------------------

-If a form needs some specific CSS or JS, they can be mentionned in the form edit page in the 2 respective textarea fields (one URL by line).
+If a form needs some specific CSS or JS, they can be mentioned in the form edit page in the 2 respective textarea fields (one URL per line).

 Those URLs can target:

-- an file provided in the theme but not enabled in portal_javascript,
+- a file provided in the theme but not enabled in ``portal_javascript``,
-- a file contained in the Plomino database resources folder,
+- a file contained in the Plomino database ``resources`` folder,
 - an external file (most likely a CDN URL).

 Views